matthewpesavento/matthewpesavento.github.io/_pages/publications.md

 * Named ["Top Retirement Research Paper of 2023"](https://www.thinkadvisor.com/2023/12/26/cfp-board-picks-7-best-retirement-research-papers-of-2023/) by the Certified Financial Planning Board
 * Feature of USA Today article [*What happens to your credit score when your spouse dies?
 (Hint: Nothing good.)*](https://www.usatoday.com/story/money/2024/04/26/spouse-dies-credit-score-effect/73424579007/)

 ***

-### Association of type II diabetes with patient financial outcomes: evidence from consumer credit records with Caezilia Loibl, Stephanie Moulton, Don Haurin, Madison Hyer, Djhenne Dalmacy, and Joshua Joseph

-#### One in four adults with type 2 diabetes report rationing insulin and one in three report rationing diabetes supplies1, but the broader role of diabetes for credit and debt burdens remains unexplored.
-This study has unique access to individual-level electronic health records (EHR) and credit panel data to assess the association between a type 2 diabetes diagnosis and missed bill payments, debt in collections, lower credit scores, debt charge-offs, foreclosures, and bankruptcy filings.

-***